Trump Spent His Holiday Weekend Bolstering His Loser Routine

 Trump wanted credit for the emerging COVID-19 vaccines — or at least wanted to make sure Biden didn’t get credit

-Thanksgiving, of course, is when we give thanks for Trump’s non-existent role in developing a COVID-19 vaccine.
-Explained the president during his Thursday Q&A with reporters: “Don’t let [Biden] take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before.
+Thanksgiving, of course, is when we give thanks for Trump’s nonexistent role in developing a COVID-19 vaccine.
+The president explained during his Thursday Q&A with reporters: “Don’t let [Biden] take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before.
 And we got that approved and through, and nobody’s ever seen anything like it … But the vaccines, there are those that says one of the greatest things.
 It’s a medical miracle.
 Don’t let anyone try and take credit for it.”

 During a Fox News interview on Sunday, Trump added that “I came up with vaccines that people didn’t think we’d have for five years.”

 The Trump administration’s “Operation Warp Speed” program has played a role in funding some of the efforts to develop a vaccine, but pharmaceutical companies got started on that process while Trump was still denying COVID-19 would ever become a problem, and some didn’t even participate in Warp Speed at all.
-Meanwhile, the president has done far more to sideline and discredit scientists during the pandemic than he or his administration has done to assist them.

-Trump said he didn’t want to talk about his 2024 re-run at the White House — which he is reportedly considering launching on Inauguration Day
+Trump said he didn’t want to talk about a possible 2024 run — which he is reportedly considering launching on Inauguration Day

 The president dismissed a reporter’s question about whether or not he was planning to run for president again.
-The next day, the Daily Beast reported that:
+The next day, the Daily Beast reported:

 According to three people familiar with the conversations, the president, who refuses to acknowledge he lost the 2020 election as he clearly did, has not just talked to close advisers and confidants about a potential 2024 run to reclaim the White House but about the specifics of a campaign launch.
 The conversations have explored, among other things, how Trump could best time his announcement so as to keep the Republican Party behind him for the next four years.
 Two of these knowledgeable sources said the president has, in the past two weeks, even floated the idea of doing a 2024-related event during Biden’s inauguration week, possibly on Inauguration Day, if his legal effort to steal the 2020 election ultimately fails.